Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Discussion

 It is not obvious whether one can extrapolate straightforwardly the QFT results for a step to a fermionic barrier.
 Now both edges of the barrier have a pair production process.
 Inside the barrier, the Pauli principle also applies to positrons.
 This has no counterpart in a first quantized framework.
 Nevertheless, one can speculate that, at least for a sufficiently wide barrier, an incoming electron partially suppresses pair production (similarly to the step) at the left edge of the barrier.
-The hole in positronic charge propagating inside the barrier partially lifts the blockade du to the Pauli principle.
-Upon reaching the right edge of the barrier, this results in an enhancement in pair production (since positron states that could not be occupied due to the Pauli principle become available as the hole propagates).
+The hole in positronic charge propagating inside the barrier partially lifts the blockade due to the Pauli principle.
+Upon reaching the right edge of the barrier, this results in an enhancement in pair production.
 The wavepacket coming out from the barrier in our first quantized calculations should therefore correspond to the additional electrons produced on the right side of the barrier as the hole reaches the right edge.
 The additional positrons that are produced are responsible for the smaller amplitude of the hole reflected inside the barrier.
-The hole then reaches the left edge of the barrier, and the same process (enhancement of pair-production due to a less efficient Pauli blockade) takes place -- the counterpart in the first quantized formalism is the wavepacket leaving the barrier from the left and traveling towards $x=-\infty$.
-The additional positrons lead to an even smaller hole that oscillates with decreasing amplitude until the hole is filled up.
+This process continues inside the barrier with the hole oscillating with decreasing amplitude.
 While this QFT-based picture, hinging on the results obtained for a step appear to be consistent with the present first-quantized results, time-dependent QFT computations for the barrier would be needed in order to confirm the precise relationship between both pictures of supercritical Klein tunneling.